lekhrajdinkar/solution-engineer/01_aws/04_network/03_VPC-2-NAT.md

 ---
 ## 3. NAT Gateway
+- Can’t be used by EC2 instance in the same subnet, where NAT gateway is present  :point_left: :point_left:
 - :dart:
   - NAT gateway cannot be used as a bastion server
   - does  not support port forwarding